Where to Base Yourself for a First Trip to Rome

 If this is your first time and you want to wake up inside the postcard, Centro Storico is the answer.
 You are surrounded by the Pantheon, Piazza Navona, the Trevi Fountain and the Spanish Steps, most within a 15-minute walk of each other.
 There is no metro stop in the heart of it, and you will not need one.

 The catch is price.
 This is the most sought-after slice of Rome, so rooms run higher and true budget options are thin.
 Nights here are also quieter than Trastevere, which some travelers love and others find a touch sleepy.
 Best for: first-timers who value location above everything and want to do Rome entirely on foot.
+But it isn’t where we ended up — the neighborhood that won us over costs a little less and feels twice as alive.

 Monti — Trendy, Central and Slightly Cheaper

-Trastevere — Atmosphere, Food and Nightlife
+Trastevere — Atmosphere, Food and Lively Evenings

 Prati — Calm, Safe and Near the Vatican